Open-Wine-Components/umu-launcher/README.md

 Then run `make` to build.
 After a successful build the resulting files should be available in the `./builddir` directory

 ## Installing
-To install ULWGL run the following command after completing the steps described above
+To install umu run the following command after completing the steps described above
 ```shell
 make install
 ```
-or if you are packaging ULWGL
+or if you are packaging umu
 ```shell
 make DESTDIR=<packaging_directory> install
 ```

 ## Installing as user
-If you want to install ULWGL just for your user, or for quickly testing, you can configure ULWGL with the following command
+If you want to install umu just for your user, or for quickly testing, you can configure umu with the following command
 ```shell
 ./configure.sh --user-install
 ```